unlaunch/documentation/_docs/sdks/java-sdk.md

 This method returns one of the variations according to *targeting or rollout rules* that you may have defined.
 It will *never throw an exception* nor will it ever return `null`.
 Instead, it will return `control` if there are any errors such as:

 - The flag was not found.
-- There was an exception evaluation the feature flag.
+- There was an exception evaluating the feature flag.
 - The flag was archived.

 ```java